aryannten/mini-games/README.md

 **[🚀 Play Now - Live Demo](https://aryannten.github.io/mini-proj/)**

-*Click the link above to play the games instantly in your browser - no installation required!*
+> 🎮 **Try it now!** Click the link above to play all four games instantly in your browser - no downloads, no installation, no setup required!
+Works on desktop, tablet, and mobile devices.

+*Note: If the link shows a white screen, wait 2-3 minutes for deployment to complete, then refresh the page.*

 ## 📋 About This Project